 When we talk about financial aid, we’re talking about ways you can get assistance paying for college.

 Financial aid comes in many forms.
-Most forms of financial aid are based on your income or your family’s income, your GPA, test scores, and/or transcripts.
+Most forms of financial aid are based on your income or your family’s income, your GPA, academic achievements, and/or transcripts.

 What are the main types of financial aid?